Maile O'Keefe: 2017

-Senior

-2018
+2018–19

-In February 2018, O'Keefe was named as the wildcard athlete for the 2018 American Cup.
+O'Keefe became age-eligible for senior competition in 2018.
+In February she was named as the wildcard athlete for the 2018 American Cup.
 In her senior international debut, O'Keefe finished third with a score of 54.365, behind fellow American Morgan Hurd and Mai Murakami of Japan.
 In the spring O'Keefe underwent wrist surgery to fix a ganglion cyst.
 She spent the remainder of the year recovering.

-Level 10

-2019

 In early 2019, O'Keefe announced that she had dropped back down to level 10.
 Her first meet was at the Brestyan’s Las Vegas Invitational in February.
 After the meet she announced that she received early admission to the University of Utah and would be competing with their gymnastics program in the 2019–2020 season.

-NCAA
+Collegiate gymnastics career

 O'Keefe signed her National Letter of Intent with the University of Utah in March 2019.
 She joined Abby Paulson, Jillian Hoffman, and Jaedyn Rucker as the freshmen class of the 2019–2020 season.